shushanthprabhu/GD_Calculator/README.md

 # GD_Calculator
-This widget is a simple GUI app to bring many formulas of gas dynamics as a simple GUI.
+This widget is a simple GUI app to calculate different formulas of gas dynamics.
 More equations can be added to improve the effectiveness of the widget.